 Whittle Wonders of Strahan

 While walking around town make sure you visit Tut’s Whittle Wonders where one of our locals has spent a lifetime collecting pieces of timber from the bush and has made the most unusual creations.
 Another place to visit is the Strahan cemetery where some of the town’s founding families are laid to rest and along the Esplanade, while you walk the foreshore, buildings such as the Union Steamship Company building, the Customs House and Ormiston House built by Strahan’s founding father Frederick Ormiston Henry.

 There is too much to see and do in one day so a two or three night stay in Strahan is recommended.
 The accommodation is varied and covers everything from backpackers to luxury apartments, and everything in between.
 The places to stay are complemented by some wonderful eateries from fish and chips to fine dining.
 There are also self catering accommodations where you can cook your own and Strahan boasts a large supermarket that stocks most items.

 Strahan really does have it all and in the words of Randy Curwin, the travel editor of the Chicago Tribune, this is the Best Little Town in the World.

 Mike Fry represents tourism group Discover Strahan and Carolyn Nissen is the chairperson of Tasmania’s West Coast tourism organisation.
 Together they are owners and hosts of Ormiston House Bed and Breakfast accommodation in Strahan.
-Article and photos were provided to Think Tasmania by Mike Fry with thanks to Kylie Jones, Marketing Services Coordinator, Federal Group for allowing use of some images.
+Article and photos supplied to Think Tasmania by Mike Fry with thanks to Kylie Jones (Marketing Services Coordinator) Federal Group for allowing use of some images.
 Please see the Pure Tasmania website for more information.